-Scroll down for 25 items you should definitely toss by the time you turn 30!
+Scroll down for 20 items you should definitely toss by the time you turn 30!

 Every woman worth her weight in gold had that period in her life when she wore incredibly distasteful suits to job interviews.
-It’s usually when you’re just starting out in your career, and you have absolutely no idea what to wear.
+It’s usually when you’re just starting out in your career and you have absolutely no idea what to wear.
 Instead, follow our handy guide to chic and affordable outfit ideas for interviews.

-These short denim skirts had their time to trend, but that time has long been over.
-Do your figure a favor, and past the age of 30, never touch one again.
+Those short denim skirts had their time to trend, but that time has long been over.
+Do your figure a favor and never touch one again once you turn 30.